jbcodeforce/kp-data-replication/docs/sc2-mm2.md

 # Running a custom Mirror Maker 2.0

 In this approach we are using properties file to define the Mirror Maker 2.0 configuration, package JMX exporter with it inside a docker image and deploy the image to Openshift.
-The configuration approach supports the replication from local on-premise cluster running on kubernetes cluster to Event Streams on cloud.
+The configuration approach supports the replication from local on-premise cluster running on kubernetes cluster to Event Streams on the Cloud.

 ![Local to ES](images/mm2-local-to-es.png)